jbrown544/interlingual-topic-modeling/README.md

 ### 2. Coherence Evaluation

-For model evaluation, a configurable evaluation function is provided which builds models asynchronously to take advantage of available processor cores.
+For model evaluation, a configurable evaluation function is provided which builds test models asynchronously to take advantage of available processor cores.
 Coherence measures are gathered and plotted for the requested series of test variable values.
 The optimal model is returned with the value of the tested variable.

+This configurable function can be customized to either review a model directly or to review topics taken from the model for cases where the Gensim coherence model capabilities do not yet support a particular model class.
+In this demonstration, an HDP model is used which is not documented as yet supported by Gensim coherence modeling, but both approaches yield equivalent results in informal trials.

+Additionally, a sorting key function can be configured to select the optimal model based upon criteria.
+Functions for finding lowest values and those nearest one are included for use with the demonstrated coherence metrics.

 ### 3. Translation Integration

-TODO
+Translations are integrated for visualization by creating an alternate Gensim dictionary provided to pyLDAvis.
+This translated dictionary is created by persisting the Gensim generated dictionary to a file, augmenting the terms in the file with the requested language translation, then reconstituting an instance of the augmented dictionary.
+This augmented dictionary may then be used in pyLDAvis to present both the target and source language terms.

-#### Translation Caching
+#### Note: Translation Caching

-Because there are costs associated with the translation API, when features are translated they are persisted in a JSON cache file.
-This file contains dictionaries for each language pair.
-Each dictionary contains individual terms previously translated.
-If the project notebook is being executed in an ephemeral environment such as Google Colab, remember to download a permanent copy of the files persisted in the ```\caches``` folder.
+Because there are costs associated with the cloud translation API, as features are translated they are persisted in a JSON cache file.
+This file contains dictionaries for each language pair developed.
+Each language pair dictionary contains individual terms previously translated (source vs. target language).
+If a project notebook is being executed in an ephemeral environment (such as Google Colab), remember to download a permanent copy of the cache files in the ```\caches``` folder.
+Generating the same translations repeatedly using the cloud API can become unnecessarily expensive otherwise.

 ### 4. Model Visualization and Analysis

-TODO

-### Other Tools

-TODO
+Models are depicted using pyLDAvis dimensional reductions.
+This allows models usually exist with dimensional impossible to conceptualize to be be viewed on screen.
+These may be viewed by opening a notebook in either Google Colab or the nbviewer link accessible from with Github.
+The Github code viewer does show cell outputs, but does not show these visualizations which will appear as a blank output cell.
+[Here](https://www.youtube.com/watch?v=IksL96ls4o0) is an excellent video which helps explain the operation of pyLDAvis.
+It demonstrates an older version of the tool, but provides insight into how latent topics may be analyzed in a model.

 # Demonstrations